8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 > - In `Misc`, change -> Boot -> Pickervariant: `canemdormienti\Antebellum`

 It is included in my EFI folder if you decide to use it.

+## CREDITS

+- All thanks to the [Dortania Team](https://dortania.github.io/OpenCore-Install-Guide/misc/credit.html) for their massive and incredible work.

+- Thanks to the incredible community of [/r/hackintosh/](https://www.reddit.com/r/hackintosh/)